PetruninAlex/Sketch2Real/README.md

 The code for the perceptual loss came from here: https://github.com/pytorch/examples/tree/master/fast_neural_style

 The code for the edge extraction came from here: https://github.com/rishimukherjee/Canny-Python/blob/master/canny-slow.py

+(Note: though the README file states the implementation is not finished, it actually is)

 We used this data set for sketches: http://mmlab.ie.cuhk.edu.hk/archive/facesketch.html